Tschaul/iridanus-server/README.md

 # TODOS

 - add worldId to deploy to world order
-- population in stats does not count cargo
 - nerf creep
 - in map generator: repulsion between worlds of same type
 - in map generator: draw types from bag/deck?